irenealgi/readbelow/_posts/2016-05-28-the-bell-jar-a-sense-of-possibility-and-the-anxiety-of-choice.md

 >"If you expect nothing from somebody you are never disappointed."

-To be fair, none of it is much of a big deal, but out together, one after the other, the events sort of explain why Esther would spiral down into a depression.
+To be fair, none of these are much of a big deal, but put together, one after the other, the events sort of explain why Esther would spiral down into a depression.
 She's disappointed and upset.

 >“I felt myself melting into the shadows like the negative of a person I'd never seen before in my life.”